ngokevin/w3c-webvr-presentation/content.md

 ```

 <!-- NOTES -->
+- Can do anything within a component (full access to three.js, JavaScript, APIs) can get
+  exposed declaratively
 - `schema`: defines how data is parsed from HTML
 - Lifecycle methods:
   - `init`: component attached, like `componentDidMount`